rochiecuevas/shared_accommodations/Airbnb Listings Data /README.md

 Airbnb_df.head()
 ```

-The dataframe looks as follows:
+The first five rows in the `Airbnb_df` looks like this:

 ||date|neighbourhood|property type|daily rate|annual rate|
 |---|---|---|---|---|---|